MasaCode/rails_starter/README_instruction.md

 - Start docker container by `docker-compose up -d`

 **Step 4 Migrate database structure**
-- Migrate database by `docker-compose run web rake db:migrate`
+- Migrate database by `docker-compose run app rake db:create db:migrate`

 **Step 5 See rails project running**
-- Access to `localhost:3000` and see it running!
+- Access to `http://localhost` and see it running!